AI design changes follow evolution-like statistics, study finds

 Research Papers

-Universal statistical signatures of evolution in artificial intelligence architectures
+Universal statistical signatures of evolution in AI architectures

 Community Pulse